-Other Referrals
+• Other Referrals

-- People passed to us for rehousing by the Saffron Project or other specialist agencies which provide support and advice to people in housing need. - 4.4 In addition, the Plan may also set targets for meeting additional types of housing needs that the Management Committee may wish to prioritise from time to time.
+- People passed to us for rehousing by the Saffron Project or other specialist agencies which provide support and advice to people in housing need, including the Young Persons Leaving Care Protocol - 4.4 In addition, the Plan may also set targets for meeting additional types of housing needs that the Management Committee may wish to prioritise from time to time.
 For example, recent SHA Lettings Plans have included targets for clearance cases and alleviating serious overcrowding.